Medically reviewed by Drugs.com. Last updated on Dec 16, 2022.

-A stress test, also called an exercise stress test, shows how your heart works during physical activity.
-Because exercise makes your heart pump harder and faster, an exercise stress test can reveal problems with blood flow within your heart.
+A stress test shows how the heart works during physical activity.
+It also may be called a stress exercise test.
+Exercise makes the heart pump harder and faster.
+A stress test can show problems with blood flow within the heart.

-A stress test usually involves walking on a treadmill or riding a stationary bike your heart rhythm, blood pressure and breathing are monitored.
-Or you'll receive a drug that mimics the effects of exercise.
+A stress test usually involves walking on a treadmill or riding a stationary bike.
+A health care provider watches your heart rhythm, blood pressure and breathing during the test.
+People who can't exercise may be given a medicine that creates the effects of exercise.

 Why it's done

 - Diagnose coronary artery disease.
-Your coronary arteries are the major blood vessels that supply your heart with blood, oxygen and nutrients.
-Coronary artery disease develops when these arteries become damaged or diseased — usually due to a buildup of deposits containing cholesterol and other substances (plaques).
+The coronary arteries are the major blood vessels that bring blood and oxygen to the heart.
+Coronary artery disease develops when these arteries get damaged or diseased.
+Cholesterol deposits in the heart arteries and inflammation usually cause coronary artery disease.

-Guide treatment of heart disorders.
-If you've already been diagnosed with a heart condition, an exercise stress test can help your doctor find out how well treatment is working.
-It may also be used to help establish the treatment plan for you by showing how much exercise your heart can handle.
+- Guide treatment of heart disorders.
+If you've already been diagnosed with a heart condition, an exercise stress test can help your provider know if your treatment is working.
+The test results also help your provider decide on the best treatment for you.

 - Low blood pressure.
-Blood pressure may drop during or immediately after exercise, possibly causing you to feel dizzy or faint.
-The problem should go away after you stop exercising.
+Blood pressure may drop during or right after exercise.
+The drop might cause dizziness or fainting.
+The problem will likely go away after the exercise stops.

-- Abnormal heart rhythms (arrhythmias).
-Arrhythmias brought on by an exercise stress test usually go away soon after you stop exercising.
+- Irregular heart rhythms, called arrhythmias.
+Arrhythmias that occur during an exercise stress test usually go away soon after the exercise stops.

-- Heart attack (myocardial infarction).
-Although exceedingly rare, it's possible that an exercise stress test could cause a heart attack.
+- Heart attack, also called myocardial infarction.
+Although very rare, it's possible that an exercise stress test could cause a heart attack.

 How you prepare

-Your doctor will give you specific instructions on how to prepare for your stress test.
+Your health care provider can tell you how to prepare for your stress test.

-You may be asked not to eat, drink or smoke for a period of time before a stress test.
-You may need to avoid caffeine the day before and the day of the test.
+You may be asked not to eat, drink or smoke for a time before a stress test.
+You may need to stay away from caffeine the day before and the day of the test.

 If you use an inhaler for asthma or other breathing problems, bring it to the test.
-Make sure your doctor and the health care team member monitoring your stress test know that you use an inhaler.
+Tell your health care providers that you use an inhaler.

 Clothing and personal items